Part-time jobs and work experience

 What about Tax and National Insurance (NI)?

 All employees (including students with part-time jobs) are required to pay income tax and national insurance; however the amount you pay will depend on the amount you earn.
-The threshold for paying income tax is when you earn more than the personal allowance (£11,500 per annum in 2017) but your employer may still deduct tax from your earnings - the good news is that you can reclaim any income tax paid at the end of the financial year in April.
+The threshold for paying income tax is when you earn more than the personal allowance (the current allowance can be found at: https://www.gov.uk/income-tax-rates but your employer may still deduct tax from your earnings - the good news is that you can reclaim any income tax paid at the end of the financial year in April.
 Unfortunately, national insurance payments are nonrefundable.
 These two websites may help to answer your questions about tax and NI:

 Do I need a National Insurance Number (NINO)?